egel-lang/egel/man/egel.1.md

 ## DESCRIPTION

-Egel is an interpreted, untyped, functional programming language based on eager combinator rewriting that combines remarkable power with very clear syntax.
+Egel is an untyped concurrent functional scripting language based on eager combinator rewriting with a concise but remarkably powerful syntax.

 Egel's basic functionality can be extended with your own modules written in C++.
 Those modules are dynamically loaded.